-However, a healthy gut can involve many different organs and bodily processes, ranging from the intestines, to liver and pancreas function, and even the brain.
+However, a healthy gut can involve many different organs and bodily processes, ranging from the intestines to the liver and pancreas functions, and even the brain.
 Naturally, having optimal gut health can play a major role in how you feel and can have a big impact on overall health.

 As an important element of gut health, stool can be an indicator of potential health problems.
 While there are many different definitions of what characterizes “unhealthy stool”, we’ll be focusing on one specific issue in this article: constipation.